PhilipVigus/CV/README.md

 I am a driven, dedicated full-stack developer with a degree in Computer Science and a hunger to learn.
 I spent much of my early career working in education, initially as an ICT teacher before moving into quality assurance, where I worked with organisations across London to improve their educational provision.

 I am looking for a change of direction and am returning to my roots in technology.
-I love the creative side of development.
-Seeing a website or app grow excites me, and I have recently completed Makers Academy to prepare myself for a career in software development.
+I recently completed the bootcamp at Makers Academy to prepare myself for a career in software development.
+I love the blend of creative and analytical skills required, and seeing a website grow before my eyes really excites me.

 ## Projects